The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement

 \section{Introduction}

 Online advertising is one of the fastest growing sectors in the Information Technology (IT) industry.
-Total digital ad spending in the U.S. increased by 16\% year-over-year in 2016 to \$83 billion, and the global digital advertising market is projected to reach a total of \$330 billion by 2020. \footnote{Digital advertising spending worldwide from 2015 to 2020 (in billion U.S. dollars) \textit{https://www.statista.com/statistics/237974/online-advertising-spending-worldwide/}} Recently, the increasing volume of impressions and ads led to the birth of ad exchanges.
-This resulted in a larger market where advertisers have a stronger chance of locating a preferential ad-context and publishers generate more revenue by being matched with these advertisers.
+Total digital ad spending in the U.S. increased by 16\% year-over-year in 2016 to \$83 billion, and the global digital advertising market is projected to reach a total of \$330 billion by 2020.\footnote{Digital advertising spending worldwide from 2015 to 2020 (in billion U.S. dollars) \textit{https://www.statista.com/statistics/237974/online-advertising-spending-worldwide/}} The increasing volume of web traffic led to the birth of ad exchanges, resulting in a larger market where advertisers have a stronger chance of locating a preferential ad-context and publishers generate more revenue by being matched with these advertisers.

-These ad exchanges allocate ads based on a variety of auction mechanisms.
-One popular auction framework taking advantage of this is real-time bidding (RTB): an auction for each ad slot is triggered when a user visits a web-page, with the auction containing specific contextual parameters; the ad exchange then solicits bid requests from several Demand Side Platforms (DSPs), who each can return a bid for an advertiser it represents; finally the winning ad reaches the publisher.
-The paying price is set according to a second-price auction mechanism, i.e. the winner is the bidder with the highest bid, provided that it is above the floor price set by the exchange, and the winner pays a maximum of the floor price and the second highest bid.
-Given that all steps in the auction mechanism must be completed before the web-page loads, each step must be computed quickly.
-Notably the bid price calculated and submitted by a DSP must be done within a time-frame of about 10 milliseconds.
+These ad exchanges use a variety of auction mechanisms.
+One popular auction framework is real-time bidding (RTB).
+Under the RTB framework, an auction for each ad slot is triggered when a user visits a web-page, with the auction containing contextual parameters; the ad exchange then solicits bid requests from several Demand Side Platforms (DSPs), who each can return a bid for an advertiser it represents; finally the winning ad reaches the publisher.
+The paying price in RTB is set according to a second-price auction mechanism, i.e. the winner is the bidder with the highest bid, provided that it is above the floor price set by the exchange, and the winner pays a maximum of the floor price and the second highest bid.
+Given that the auction must be completed before the web-page loads, this imposes latency requirements for the DSP.
+Notably the bid price calculated and submitted by a DSP must be done within about 10 milliseconds, requiring simple bidding strategies.
 Furthermore, DSPs may receive a large number of bid requests from exchanges per second, while billions of people explore the web around the globe.
-Hence, a DSP's job can be quite intensive, and there is a limit to the number of updates that can be made to the bidding strategy in an online setting.
+Hence, a DSP's job can be quite intensive, and there is a limit to the complexity/number of updates that can be made to the bidding strategy in an online setting.
 We represent the process of online advertising, bidding and ad allocation in Figure \ref{fig:mec}.